wwwil/kube-bench-gke/README.md

 ## master

 Checking the master on GKE is not conventionally possible using kube-bench as it's not possible to access the master nodes.
+Some work in progress exploration of running master tests against the GKE config can be found in [this pull request](https://github.com/wwwil/kube-bench-gke/pull/1).

 ## deploying